 The final dog on our list of small dog breeds is the Yorkie.
 The Yorkie is friendly and affectionate to those they know but can be wary of strangers.
 They like lots of attention, so not ideal for being left alone for long periods.
-Require daily exercise but not excessive amounts.
+Requires daily exercise but not excessive amounts.
 Better with older children rather than younger.

 It can be hard to decide which is the best small dog for your needs.
 All breeds have different personalities and needs that you need to match with your own requirements.
 The above list of small dog breeds should help you to choose the perfect dog for your situation.